fanyang587/MSB-FCN/README.md

    ```
    -After that, the results will be genrated in folder 'result'.
 ### Citation
-If C2SNet is useful for your research, please consider citing:
+If MSB-FCN is useful for your research, please consider citing:

      @inproceedings{Yang_2018_AAAI,
         author = {Yang, Fan and Li, Xin and Cheng, Hong and Guo, Yuxiao and Chen, Leiting and Li, Jianping},